pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 10. Then Update the Settings into the Lap Portal Web page.
 Update the **Webhook URL** field, save and restart the Flask Application !! (  Or edit the **config.py** file and update the **SecureX_Webhook_url** variable. )
 11. **You are now Ready for some tests**.
 You can test your setup with the **u2_test_webhook.py** file.
 You just have to run it from a terminal console openned into the **./code** folder ( with venv activated of course).
 And when you run this script, then you are supposed to see a message arriving into your alert webex team room.
 This script send a webhook to the SecureX workflow and the workflow is supposed to send a message to the Webex Team room.
 ![](assets/img/2.png)
-12. If you received the success message, Congratulation ! you are ready to send Alert trigger workflows, and you can move forward. if You didn't receive the message, then In **SecureX Orchestration** edit the **Receive observables from a rest client** workflow and click on the **View Runs** button on the top right.
+12. If you received the success message, Congratulation ! you are ready to trigger workflows, and you can move forward. if You didn't receive the message, then In **SecureX Orchestration** edit the **Receive observables from a rest client** workflow and click on the **View Runs** button on the top right.
 You will be able to see the last run, check that the workflow was triggered and see which workflow activity failed.
 13. If the previous workflow worked, then import the second workflow.
 For this, go to Orchestration and import the **Check Incidents every 5 minutes.json** workflow.
 Ignore any errors received during import.
 Don't stop the operation, but move forward ... you will fix the errors later.
+If you don't have created the SecureX_Token you will be asked to validate it's creation.
 14. Check the SecureX **Private_CTIA_Target** .
 This one must use a host fqdn that match to your region ( ex : **private.intel.eu.amp.cisco.com** ) and this target must use the **SecureX_Token** you created at the begining of this lab.
 ![](assets/img/27.png)
 15. Now Run the **Check Incidents every 5 minutes** workflow.
 You will be asked to enter the **webex_bot_token** and the **webex_room_id**.